 |Professor Kenneth Minogue |

-Professor Kenneth R. Minogue is Emeritus Professor of Political Science at
+Professor Kenneth R. Minogue was Emeritus Professor of Political Science at

 the London School of

-Economics, and is currently Senior Research Fellow with the Social Affairs
+Economics, and a Senior Research Fellow with the Social Affairs Unit in

 Professor Minogue has involved himself in the wider world.
 He has been a